 South University has a 9.4% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 60.1% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-One of the unique characteristics of the South University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.1% of the neighborhoods in America.
+The South University neighborhood stands out for having an average per capita income lower than 96.1% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the South University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, one of the really interesting characteristics about the South University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 2.1% of college-friendly places to live in the state of Michigan.